aws-samples/amazon-rds-proxy-multitenant-load-test/README.md

 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.
+See also the THIRD-PARTY file for third-party notices.